Rtutorials/Rtutorials/README.md

 <a href="Final_Presentation.html">141B Project</a>

+### Reducing Runtimes for Support Vector Machines Digit Recognition

+The link below is a project I did that explored ways to make Support Vector Machines run faster, such as dimensionality reduction through Principal Components Analysis (PCA).

+<a href="STA141CProject.html">141B Project</a>

 ### Movie Recommendations

 The link below is an analysis of movie data for 3,000 movies, as well as some attempts to predict what rating I will give a certain movie based on the movies I have already rated.

 <a href="bcl_244169881.htm">Movie Project</a>

 ### Support or Contact
  If you want to contact me (or employ me!), you can reach me at bhendel 'at' ucdavis.edu.